How sugar beet growers can raise a complaint

 Outcome of complaint

-Where no adjustment is made, the statistical analysis has not indicated that the loads are uniquely different.
+Where no adjustment is made, then the statistical analysis has not indicated that the loads are uniquely different.

 What happens if the complaint is upheld?